kensanata/just-halberds/Halberts.md

 You have a super simple RPG in front of you.
 All you need are some friends and two regular six-sided dice, maybe some pen and paper, and you're good to go.
-One of you will direct the game.
+One of you will referee the game.
 Is that you?
 All other players think up a person.
-The game manager (GM) dreams up a world and situations for these imaginary people; your friends say how they react and the GM says how the world reacts, and so it goes on and on.
+The referee dreams up a world and situations for these imaginary people; the players say how they react and the referee says how the world reacts, and so it goes on and on.
 The story of these people is our story.

 The dice are rolled when something with exciting consequences happens and we want to leave the outcome to chance.
 Do our people succeed in